Claydough6/gui_resolution/README.md

 # gui_resolution
-Standalone logical resolution application for Computability and Logic RPI course final project.
+Logical resolution application for Computability and Logic RPI course final project.
+Uses Tkinter library for creating the GUI and PyProver library for CNF conversion.
+Resolution is done locally by the resolution engine.

 Authors: Clay Bell and Kevin Khaghani